-Stubbornly high gasoline prices, expensive maintenance costs and stinging state fees all can make owning a car a very pricey proposition.
+Expensive maintenance, stinging state fees and fuel tank fill-ups can make owning a car a pricey proposition.
 Your car insurance may represent one of the few areas for possible savings.
-If you haven't reviewed your policy in a while, you might be missing out on a broad array of valuable discounts.
+If you haven't reviewed your policy in a while, you might be missing out on a multitude of valuable discounts.

-Bankrate has updated its table of popular discounts found on the websites of the 10 largest auto insurers to help you snag every available price break.
+To help you find the best deal, Bankrate has updated its table of popular discounts found on the websites of the 10 largest auto insurers.

 Note: Some discounts not available in all states.

-Results found during a June 9-12, 2014, survey of discount information available on the websites of the 10 largest car insurance companies.
-List of top 10 car insurers is by market share in 2013, according to the National Association of Insurance Commissioners.
+Results found in Oct.
+22-23, 2015, survey of discount information available on the websites of the 10 largest car insurance companies.
+The list of top 10 car insurers is by market share in 2014, according to the National Association of Insurance Commissioners.

-We unscientifically, but methodically, dug deep through sites' crannies and corners and sifted through sometimes intricate wording about discounts -- to save you from doing all that legwork.
+We unscientifically, but meticulously, dug through the depths of insurers' websites and sifted through sometimes intricate wording about discounts to save you from doing the heavy lifting.

-Farmers Insurance Group, like all the insurers, touts a main list of discounts on its website.
-But if you search further for discounts by state, you'll find various additional reductions, including lower prices for active military members and young drivers attending school at least 100 miles from home.
+Nationwide, like all the insurers, has a main list of discounts on its website.
+If you search further for discounts by state, you'll find various additional reductions that may be possible where you live, including discounts if your vehicle is newer or has air bags.